 Hello!
 I’m the guy behind Pelham Puppets!
 I’ve been standing behind them, above them and around them for over 50 years now.
 I’ve even tried to get away from them a few times!
 But they always crept back into my life, so I’m stuck with them, which means you are stuck with me!

 I have vivid and affectionate memories of my time working at the factory and living in Marlborough, (my daughter was born there,) it was not like work for me really, simply an extension of a hobby, and I was eager to learn about the whole puppet making process and later, how it all began and was built up.
 Bob and Anne Pelham were always very kind, encouraging and generous to me and my family, that’s why it’s so important to me that I do what I can to keep his legacy alive and with their help and support, wrote about the history and delevopment of the Company.

 He encouraged and inspired so many young people to actively pursue the art of puppetry and many have since gone on to become puppeteers, theatre producers and some even went on to create some of the best children’s television shows in the 1960s and 1970s.
-I have now re-created my own shows which makes up the main part of my work these days.
+I now organise puppetry events and workshops which makes up the main part of my work these days.

 Anne & Bob Pelham with son Michael and daughter Sarah 1965

 A little over a year after Bob Pelham died, I relocated to Weymouth in Dorset and set up my own puppet theatre, based at the Weymouth Pavilion.
 It was called the “Capt Portland Bill Puppet Theatre” and after taking on an excellent team of employees, we staged summer season shows and conducted puppet workshops in local schools for several years.
 I later worked in TV and theatre, not only making puppets and marionettes for TV, stage shows and pantomimes, but also as a performer and puppet operator on many occasions.
 Eventually, I concentrated on making puppets for other people in addition to producing a small range of puppets for children to use and play with.